 There is a fifty (50) item limit on materials borrowed with a library card.
 If you wish to place a hold on a particular item, you may do so in person at the library, at home through the WLS website, or by calling 669-5161.
-For any of these methods you will need your library barcode number (found on your card) and a PIN.
-Westchester Library System IT has set your PIN automatically as the last four digits of the phone number associated with you card.
+For any of these methods, you will need your library barcode number (found on your card) and a PIN.
+Westchester Library System IT has set your PIN automatically as the last four digits of the phone number associated with your card.
 You can change this PIN online.
-You will receive notification either by phone, text or email when your item is available for pickup.
+You will receive a notification either by phone, text, or email when your item is available for pickup.
 Reserve items must be checked out on the same library card that was used to reserve the items.
 Items will be held for 8 days.
-We suggest that you ask to be notified by email as that will alert you when a hold is ready, an item is overdue and give you a three day courtesy reminder that you have an item due.
-Text and phone messages will not give you a three day warning.
+We suggest that you ask to be notified by email as that will alert you when a hold is ready, an item is overdue, and give you a three-day courtesy reminder that you have an item due.
+Text and phone messages will not give you a three-day warning.

 Renewal & Return Policy

 All items may be renewed once, so long as the item is not on reserve for another patron.
 You may renew by calling TeleCirc at 674-4169, by using our library website, or by calling 669-5161.
 Items may not be renewed more than once.
 Renewing an item extends the loan period from the date of renewal (not the original due date).
 Always review your due dates to make sure your renewal was successful.